 Speech and Language Parent Portal is now live!

 Visit https://speechandlanguage.info/parents for lots of FREE speech and language resources, advice and tips for parents working at home with their children who have SLCN.

 Some children may find a change in their routine, such as a snow day, very difficult to cope with or understand.
 This short social story may be useful to help them with any anxious feelings they may have about this unplanned change.

 Information for children to understand further regarding Coronavirus

 Returning Back to school after lockdown social stories

 SEN Coffee Morning for Parents

-Thank you for all those parents who have joined us for our four successful coffee mornings.
+Thank you for all those parents who have joined us for our successful coffee mornings.
 We had some very positive feedback from the sessions.
 Parents have found it useful to discuss strategies that they use at home, understanding the structure of SEN procedures at Bedgrove Junior School and looking at a range of resources to support learning at home.
 Parents also enjoyed the opportunity to network with other parents.

 - Allow your child space and time.

 - Observe them within the home environment - what are their triggers?
 Are there different points of the day and why may this be the case?